GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 !!!

 When extensions require host permissions for these use cases, we recommend a "tiered" permissions strategy.
-This means implementing the extension’s core functionality without using these permissions; putting the more advanced use cases behind an optional permission.
+This means implementing the extension's core functionality without using these permissions; putting the more advanced use cases behind an optional permission.